Last updated on August 22, 2023

 Customer churn happens when a customer/subscriber stops doing business with a company.
 Customer churn is the opposite of retention.
 So why should you care?
 Customer churn is a critical metric because it is much less expensive to retain existing customers than it is to acquire new customers.

-Although customer churn might be calculated in different ways, generally the practice is to count the total amount of lost customers, percentage of lost customers or lost business value within specific time range.
+Although customer churn might be calculated in different ways, generally the practice is to count the total amount of lost customers, percentage of lost customers, or lost business value within a specific time range.

 Find more sources on how to deal with customer churn here: